ministryofjustice/nomis-api-smoke-tests/README.md

 # nomis-api-smoke-tests
-A non-exhaustive set of smoke tests to allow validation that a particular version of https://github.com/ministryofjustice/nomis-api has been deployed and is working on a given URL
+A non-exhaustive set of smoke tests to allow validation that a particular version of https://github.com/ministryofjustice/nomis-api has been deployed and is working on a given URL.

+NOTE: These are *smoke tests*, designed to be performed _after_ a release - _not_ functional tests for running before a release.
+They require a genuine running instance of the API to hit.

 # Setup